Coastal Carolina hosts White and Georgia Southern - WTOP News

 BOTTOM LINE: Georgia Southern faces Coastal Carolina after Nakavieon White scored 25 points in Georgia Southern’s 96-92 overtime victory against the James Madison Dukes.

-The Chanticleers are 3-0 on their home court.
-Coastal Carolina scores 72.8 points and has outscored opponents by 2.1 points per game.
+The Chanticleers are 3-0 in home games.
+Coastal Carolina averages 72.8 points while outscoring opponents by 2.1 points per game.

-The Eagles are 2-0 in Sun Belt play.
-Georgia Southern is seventh in the Sun Belt with 9.7 offensive rebounds per game led by Andres Burney averaging 2.4.
+The Eagles have gone 2-0 against Sun Belt opponents.
+Georgia Southern is second in the Sun Belt scoring 84.0 points per game and is shooting 44.3%.

 Coastal Carolina is shooting 40.4% from the field this season, 4.2 percentage points lower than the 44.6% Georgia Southern allows to opponents.
-Georgia Southern has shot at a 44.3% rate from the field this season, 6.4 percentage points higher than the 37.9% shooting opponents of Coastal Carolina have averaged.

-The Chanticleers and Eagles match up Thursday for the first time in conference play this season.
+Georgia Southern averages 13.3 more points per game (84.0) than Coastal Carolina gives up to opponents (70.7).

-TOP PERFORMERS: Joshua Beadle is averaging 14.9 points and 3.1 assists for the Chanticleers.
+TOP PERFORMERS: Reggie Hill is averaging 6.2 points and 6.2 rebounds for the Chanticleers.
 AJ Dancier is averaging 15.0 points over the last 10 games.

-Tyren Moore averages 2.7 made 3-pointers per game for the Eagles, scoring 12.2 points while shooting 38.7% from beyond the arc.
-Spudd Webb is averaging 15.9 points and 1.8 steals over the past 10 games.
+Spudd Webb is scoring 16.4 points per game and averaging 4.0 rebounds for the Eagles.
+Tyren Moore is averaging 2.6 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Chanticleers: 6-4, averaging 68.8 points, 36.1 rebounds, 10.3 assists, 4.9 steals and 2.8 blocks per game while shooting 38.4% from the field.
 Their opponents have averaged 73.0 points per game.